 Giant Water Balloon Physics

 Playing with a giant water balloon and high-speed cameras is like a giant experiment in surface tension, right up until the tensile strength of the balloon comes into play.
-The Keep reading
+The rippling in the balloon is reminiscent of the motion of droplet breakup or impact on superhydrophobic surfaces. (submitted by Daniel B)

 DIY Non-Newtonian Fluids